How to Make a Song with Suno

 If you’re a Pro user, you can open the Song Editor to rearrange and rewrite sections, add new vocals or instruments, and split a song into up to 12 separate stems.
 You can extract the vocals stem, mute or remove instrumental parts, then layer your own live instruments or voice on top.

-If you have a Premier subscription, open your song in Suno Studio to take advantage of the platform’s DAW.
+If you have a Premier subscription, open your song in Suno Studio to take advantage of the first AI-native digital audio workstation (DAW).
 Studio acts as a multitrack workspace that lets you edit on a timeline and export stems and MIDI for further work in other software.
 You can then import them into your usual DAW (if you prefer) for detailed mixing with plug-ins: EQ, reverb, compression, pitch correction.

 Step 4: Export & Share